Specially designed lens option for near-eye display testing within augmented and virtual reality headsets

 Paired with a Radiant ProMetric® 16-, 29-, or 43-megapixel imaging photometer or colorimeter and software, the AR/VR Lens provides a complete solution for accurate and efficient measurement of headset displays.
 The AR/VR Lens can be exchanged with standard lenses, enabling ProMetric imaging systems to capture high-resolution images of displays outside of the headset for pixel and sub-pixel measurements, detecting defects and anomalies in LED, LCD, OLED, microLED, and projection display components.
 Radiant TrueTest™ Software provides the leading display test algorithms, with the capability to sequence tests for rapid evaluation of all relevant display characteristics in a matter of seconds, applying selected tests to a single image captured by the camera.
 Standard tests in TrueTest include luminance, chromaticity, contrast, uniformity, mura (blemishes), pixel and line defects, and more.
 The application-specific TT-ARVR™ software module adds unique tests for AR/VR display analysis, which include:

-- Modulation transfer function (MTF) to evaluate image clarity, including line pair analysis and slant-edge MTF, based on Slant Edge Contrast ISO 12233.
+- Modulation transfer function (MTF) to evaluate image clarity based on Line Pairs, Slant Edge Contrast (ISO 12233), or Line Spread Function (LSF)

 - Factory distortion calibration of the lens solution to normalize wide field-of-view images for testing